coreyhellwege/Dead_Man_Walking/README.md

         """

     print "enter choice now: "
-        choice = gets.chomp.to_i #prompting the user to input an option if choice == 1
+        choice = gets.chomp.to_i # prompting the user to input an option if choice == 1
-                puts Page3.text #linking each option to the corresponding story page file, which then displays the text and continues the story elsif choice == 2
+                puts Page3.text # linking each option to the corresponding story page file, which then displays the next block of text and continues the story elsif choice == 2
                 puts Page4.text
             elsif choice == 3